tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ```

 <!-- Huomaamme kuitenkin että muutos hajottaa sovelluksemme täysin: -->
-We realize that this change breaks our application entirely:
+We realize, however, that this change breaks our application entirely:

 ![](../images/1/5a.png)